We’ll be keeping this page updated throughout the year. (Last Updated: March 22, 2018)

 Read our full Space Alert review

-FUSE was a pretty big hit with my group when we first played it.
+FUSE was a pretty big hit with my group when we first played it and we still have a lot of fun playing it after all this time.
 It’s portable, it’s quick, the app helps to ratchet up the tension, and the theme just works for this type of game.

 We haven’t had a chance to play Flatline: A FUSE Aftershock Game yet, which is another real-time co-op from the same designer, but it seems like a lot of people like that one even more than the original FUSE.

 Read our full FUSE review

 Magic Maze definitely brought something new to the real-time genre in 2017.
 You don’t talk to each for most of the game and everyone is controlling all of the characters.
 It’s chaotic, super fun, and I really like that it introduces new rules and challenges as you get past each scenario.

 This is not the type of game that is going to hit the table often for my group (same goes for all the games listed above), but everyone I’ve played Magic Maze with has enjoyed it and it’s different and fun enough to earn a spot on my shelf.

 In my group’s opinion, 5-Minute Dungeon is the best real-time cooperative board game… and it’s not even close.
 It’s easy to learn how to play, it’s quick, it’s intense, it’s challenging, and the artwork is great.
 This is the one game on this list that everyone in my group would be happy to play on any game night.

 If you’re interested in getting just one real-time cooperative game for your collection, this is the one I’d suggest getting.
 It’s especially good at three and four players, but it’s solid at all player counts.

 Spaceteam – This is definitely a top 5 real-time game for a few people in my group, which really surprised me, to be honest.
 Goofy space game and it only takes five minutes to play. (read our full review)